 GET-UP has recently released a general overview of the issues they believe are important.
 However, the union has been frustratingly unclear on how a union will exactly solve these important issues.
-They have not proposed detailed solutions, and many issues they talk about are either not under the University’s control, or we already have systems in place that are better than what unions at other schools have gotten (See On the Issues).
+They have not proposed detailed solutions, and many issues they talk about are either not under the University’s control (such as funding), or we already have systems in place that are better than what unions at other schools have gotten (See On the Issues).
 GET-UP has mentioned that they want a formal grievance system in place; however, Penn already has one (please see here).

 They claim that they cannot be specific until we vote to join the union.
 We believe that it is misleading to ask us to join an organization that will not release detailed plans until we have irreversibly accepted their representation.

 How would I voice my opposition/support to an issue within the union?

 If the unionization campaign succeeds, all members of the bargaining group will have to approve the contract with Penn.
 However, since the bargaining group includes Masters, Ph.D, and potentially even undergraduate students from every school, the needs and issues of the smaller schools might not be heard.
 Right now, each school has its own student government where students can petition.
 Unionization would drastically reduce the ability for smaller schools to fight for issues that matter to them as the needs of a smaller school could be overshadowed by the needs of a larger schools.